Blog

 What is the Encryption Process?

 Encryption is a process during which sensitive data is mathematically changed, but its original pattern is still present within the new code.
-This means encrypted numbers can be decrypted with the appropriate key, through either brute computing force or a hacked/stolen key.
+This means encrypted numbers can be decrypted with the appropriate key, either through brute-force computing or a hacked/stolen key.

 What is the Goal of Tokenization?